sbb-design-systems/lyne-components/src/components/sbb-breadcrumb-group/readme.md

 If the width of all the nested breadcrumbs exceeds the container width, only the first and the last breadcrumb are displayed, and a new one with the ellipsis symbol appears between them.
-Clicking on this breadcrumb will make it disappear and will restore the full list (the action is not reversible).
+Clicking on this breadcrumb will make the ellipsis disappear and will restore the full list (the action is not reversible).

 ## Usage